 A component instance can be placed within a diagram or icon layer.
 It has an annotation with a Placement modifier to describe the placement.
-Placements are defined in term of coordinate systems transformations:
+Placements are defined in terms of coordinate system transformations:

 '''

 record Transformation

-Point origin = {0, 0};

 Extent extent;

 Real rotation(quantity = "angle", unit = "deg") = 0;

+Point origin = {0, 0};

 end Transformation;

 '''